Sobolev orthogonal polynomials on the conic surface: Introduction

 The purpose of the present paper is to study Sobolev orthogonal polynomials on the conic surface, which are orthogonal with respect to an inner product that contains derivatives.
 The first case is

-and we also consider $\la f,g\ra_{\b, -s}$ that involves derivatives up to $s$ order for a positive integer $s$.
-There is a reason that we consider only derivatives in the $t$ variable but not the $x$ variable; see the discussion in Section 4.
-Like in the case of $\g > -1$, our main result provides explicit construction of orthogonal bases and a closed-form formula for the orthogonal projection operator.
+where $\fD = \f{\d}{\d t} - t^{-1} \la x, \nabla_x\ra$ is the derivative in the normal direction of the cone, and we also consider $\la f,g\ra_{\b, -s}$ that involves derivatives up to $s$ order for a positive integer $s$.
+Like in the case of $\g > -1$, our main result provides an explicit construction of orthogonal bases and a closed-form formula for the orthogonal projection operator.
 The study requires an extension of the Jacobi polynomials with a parameter being a negative integer, which needs to satisfy the Sobolev orthogonality of one variable that is inherited from $\la \cdot,\cdot\ra_{\b,-s}$ when we restrict the inner product to polynomials depending only on the $t$ variable.
-Such Sobolev orthogonal polynomials of one variable have been studied by several authors; see, for example, \cite{AAR02, MPP, GW, Sh1, Sh2, X19} and \cite{MX}.
+Several authors have studied such Sobolev orthogonal polynomials of one variable; see, for example, \cite{AAR02, MPP, GW, Sh1, Sh2, X19} and \cite{MX}.
 We shall follow the approach in \cite{X19} since it is more convenient for studying orthogonal projection operators and provides a link, in particular, between the Sobolev orthogonal structure and the ordinary orthogonal structure, which is useful for studying the convergence of the Fourier orthogonal series in the Sobolev orthogonal polynomials.
 In the framework of polynomial approximation theory on the ball and standard or Sobolev orthogonal polynomials, we can refer to \cite{BF21, DX11, DaiX, F17a, F17b, LX14, PX18, W}, among others.

 In more than one way, our study extends the Jacobi polynomials for $\sw_{\b,\g}$ on the cone from $\g > -1$ to $\g = -s$ with $s \in \NN$.
 We will show, in particular, that the spectral operator $\CD_{-s}$ has the Sobolev orthogonal polynomials as eigenfunctions if $s = 1$.
 While the latter fails for $s > 1$, we do have a clear understanding of what the eigenspaces of $\CD_{-s}$ are.
 For orthogonal polynomials in several variables, our study is also closely related to the Sobolev orthogonal polynomials on the unit ball, which have been extensively studied (see \cite{DX} and its references therein).
 In particular, the description of the eigenspaces of $\CD_\g$ is similar to the study on the unit ball in \cite{PX09}.